 Google concluded that the standard ad actually outperformed the 360 ad in terms of view-through rate, meaning more people watched the entire standard ad trailer.
 However, the 360 ad had a higher click-through rate, so more people were abandoning the 360 trailer early to go watch the full experience.
 Also, of those who made the jump to the full video experience, the 360 ad viewers were more likely to share, subscribe and view other videos.
 Overall, the 360 ad drove 41% more earned actions than the standard ad.

 The 360 ad also received 46% more traffic by the end of the test.
 Because the videos were unlisted, one might assume that the views were a close match to the clicks.
 However, this was not the case with the 360 ad, it had traffic from people copying and sharing the URL peer-to-peer.
 Ultimately, the 360 ad campaign delivered more value and engagement for the brand, with a lower cost-per-view given the organic shares.
-You can read the full case study over on the Think With Google Blog, Is 360 Video Worth It?
+You can download the case study PDF: Is 360 Video Worth It?

 As 360 video evangelists, this is the type of outcome we expected, but Google has now provided the industry some much needed validation with this real-world example.
 This test only scratches the surface of what we can learn about how people will use this new medium, and we at 360 Labs hope to be involved in many more projects like this in the future.
 For now, it’s evident that the forward thinking brands who are embracing this new medium will find success in driving more meaningful interaction and engagement with 360 video.